-Quick response averts market scare in mad cow caseApril 26th, 2012 in Diseases, Conditions, Syndromes /
+Quick response averts market scare in mad cow caseApril 26, 2012 By DAVID PITT , Associated Press in Medicine & Health / Diseases, Conditions, Syndromes

 (AP) -- The announcement that mad cow disease was spotted in a California cow drew a rapid response this week from the beleaguered American beef industry, which has been enduring one crisis after another for more than a year.

 First, a severe drought in the Southwest cut cattle herd numbers to their lowest level in more than 60 years.
 Then an intense controversy erupted over a common type of filler known as "pink slime," hurting ground beef sales.
 The industry was just regaining its footing when the word of the mad cow discovery came Tuesday.

 "They say things happen in threes, so hopefully this is the last one," said Buck Wehrbein, who manages a feeding operation in Mead, Neb.